tezedge/tezedge-explorer/README.md

 Additionally, if you want to see the real time progress of the tests use the following command instead:

 `npx cypress run --headed`

+## Running Baking rewards transaction test

+To run the test make sure the application is running and in a separate terminal.
+To run the baking rewards transaction test run the following:
+`npx cypress run --spec "cypress/integration/baking/baking-rewards.spec.js" --headed`

 ## Using Icons Inside TezEdge Explorer